 Feed hygiene registration

-If your business carries out any of the following then it is likely that the legislation applies to you and you should be registered:
+If your business carries out any of the following then it is likely that the legislation applies to you, and you should be registered:

-- manufacturing animal feeds
+- manufacturing compound feeds

-- importing animal feeds
+- importing animal feeds, or pet foods

-- storing animal feeds
+- storing animal feeds, or pet foods

-- transporting animal feeds and grain
+- transporting animal feeds, grain, and pet foods

-- carrying out on-farm mixing
+- carrying out on-farm mixing of feed

 Apply for registration